r-lib/lifecycle/tests/testthat/_snaps/deprecate.md

 ---

     Expected `POSIXct` value in `needs_warning()`.
-    i This is an internal error in the lifecycle package, please report it to the package authors.
+    i This is an internal error that was detected in the lifecycle package.
+      Please report it at <https://github.com/r-lib/lifecycle/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.